jacob13400/RL-Experiments/rl_gym/lunarlander/README.md

  - target_episode: This defines the episode after which we switch to the new environment
  - env: The initial environment
  - env_2: The new environment
+ - outdir: This defines the location where the result is to be stored, give a new location each time you run to prevent it from overwriting the previous values

 ## Note